Cast Iron Skillet Sweet Potato Casserole with Walnuts & Pecans

 Combine brown sugar, cinnamon, pumpkin pie spice, and salt in a small bowl and mix until incorporated.
 Set aside.

 Cut off the ends of the sweet potatoes.
 Discard.
-Using a mandoline, slice the sweet potatoes in ⅛" pieces.
-Arrange in a 12" cast iron skillet.
+Slice the sweet potatoes into ⅛" thick pieces using a mandoline slicer.
+Set aside.

 Add 1 cup of butter to a saucepan over medium-low heat and allow to fully melt.
 Once the butter melts, foam will begin to form.
 Begin whisking the butter to ensure it does not burn.
 The butter will begin to turn golden brown (about 4 minutes after it has fully melted).
 As soon as you can see golden brown flecks at the bottom of your saucepan and smell a nutty, aromatic aroma, remove the butter from the heat.
 The whole process should take about 7- 9 minutes from start to finish.
 Reserve ⅛ cup of brown butter for brushing, then transfer the remaining to a large, heat-proof bowl.

 Add potatoes to the bowl with brown butter and toss to combine.
 Pour brown sugar mixture over potatoes and toss to combine.
 Brush the reserved brown butter over the top of the potatoes with a pastry brush, making sure the tops of all the potatoes are fully covered (otherwise the tops will get crunchy).